TheSonOfThomp/Zed/README.md

 ![zed](./zed-logo.png)

 ZED stands for Z-Elevation based Drop-shadows.
-But really, it's  the correct way to pronounce the first letter of z-index, and the last letter of the aplhabet 🇨🇦
+But really, it's  the correct way to pronounce the first letter of z-index, and the last letter of the alphabet 🇨🇦

 Zed creates more realistic-looking overlapping drop-shadows.
 The way drop-shadows are drawn by default in CSS doesn't take other elevated elements into account.
 Zed fixes this by casting shadows on these other elements, creating a more realistic shadow effect.